Tourism field trip itinerary

 Queenstown is one of the best places to learn direct from leading tourism operators.

-One of the world’s top four-season resorts, with more adventure activities than any other destination on the planet.
-Covid made Queenstown an even more interesting learning destination.
+One of the world’s top four-season resorts, with more adventure activities than any other destination on the planet, Queenstown is an even more interesting learning destination.

 Bring your students to learn direct from the world’s top tourism talent, in a destination working to define the future of tourism.